 Active Directory Installation with DNS and DHCP Configuration - Part 3

-In this section we will cover the System configuration part required for SCCM.
-The configuration includes Active Directory installation, DNS and DHCP installation and configuration.
+Here, we will look at the System configuration required for SCCM.
+This will include Active Directory installation, DNS and DHCP installation and configuration.

 AD with DNS Installation

-To make Windows 2008 server to a Domain Controller, follow these steps,
+To configure Windows 2008 server for use as a Domain Controller, follow these steps:

 1. Click on Start > Run

 2. Type dcpromo > Click OK